alphagov/re-build-systems/docs/docs_for_re/upgrading_versions.md

 If you need to upgrade the version, change the `required_version` entry in these `main.tf` files and test the change as described below.

+Please note also that you need to upgrade the version of Terraform on your laptop to be at least the same version as that in the [dns provider](https://github.com/alphagov/re-build-systems/blob/master/examples/gds_specific_dns_and_jenkins/dns/provider.tf) and [jenkins provider](https://github.com/alphagov/re-build-systems/blob/master/examples/gds_specific_dns_and_jenkins/jenkins/provider.tf) files.

 ## Upgrading Jenkins version

 Currently, the Jenkins version is specified in the [terraform-aws-re-build-jenkins](https://github.com/alphagov/terraform-aws-re-build-jenkins) module.